Blackberry Muffins Recipe – Low Carb

 I like to make these in a 12-count muffin tin, and only fill up the batter about halfway to make small, snack-size muffins.
 But you can also only fill about 6-8 of the tins for larger, bakery-style muffins.

 If you’ve been following the keto diet for a while, you’ve probably already got all these ingredients in your kitchen.
 And if not, just about everything can likely be found at your supermarket these days!
-If you are new to the keto diet, read our post: A Beginners Guide To The Keto Diet.

 The two ingredients that can be slightly more challenging to find are, almond flour (which is way more common these days than 5 years ago) and erythritol.